zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 - Environment management: ❌
 - Building a package: ✅
 - Publishing a package: ✅

-#### Flit
-- Specifically for pure Python packages
-- Cares only about packaging

 #### Flit - Feature evaluation
 | |  |